pecs2018/pecs2018.github.io/program.md

 ***14:45	Coffee + posters***

-Braulio	Juarez	*(Florida)*	Competition between driving forces in a laterally variable estuary
+- Braulio	Juarez	*(Florida)*	Competition between driving forces in a laterally variable estuary

-Zhuo	Liu	*(TX Water Develop Board)*	3-D Cross-Scale Baroclinic Modeling in Galveston Bay During an Average Inflow Year
+- Zhuo	Liu	*(TX Water Develop Board)*	3-D Cross-Scale Baroclinic Modeling in Galveston Bay During an Average Inflow Year

-Carlos	Schettini	*(Pernambuco)*	Tidal and sub-tidal flow variability in a sub-tropical highly stratified estuary
+- Carlos	Schettini	*(Pernambuco)*	Tidal and sub-tidal flow variability in a sub-tropical highly stratified estuary

-Preston	Spicer	*(U Maine)*	Drivers of Spatial and Temporal Asymmetries in Mixing in a Low-Inflow Estuary
+- Preston	Spicer	*(U Maine)*	Drivers of Spatial and Temporal Asymmetries in Mixing in a Low-Inflow Estuary

-Arnoldo	Valle-Levinson	*(Florida)*	Unconventional fortnightly variability of exchange flows in a subtropical stratified estuary

-Jian	Zhou	*(UC Berkeley)*	The influence of shoal-channel morphology on lateral adjustment and residual circulation in partially mixed estuaries
+- Jian	Zhou	*(UC Berkeley)*	The influence of shoal-channel morphology on lateral adjustment and residual circulation in partially mixed estuaries

-Peter	Robins	*(Bangor)*	Combination hazard of extreme rainfall, storm surge and high tide on different estuary types.
+- Peter	Robins	*(Bangor)*	Combination hazard of extreme rainfall, storm surge and high tide on different estuary types.

 ## Wind and other effects in estuaries